python/mypy/docs/source/command_line.rst

 .. option:: --no-strict-optional

-    This flag effectively disables checking of :py:data:`~typing.Optional` types and ``None`` values.
+    This flag effectively disables checking of optional types and ``None`` values.
 With this option, mypy doesn't generally check the use of ``None`` values -- it is treated as compatible with every type.